mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

 6. Select a **Value** from the *Select value* drop-down list or type the value in the text box.
 The values available for selection are based on the **Field** and **Operator**.
 7. Click on the **+ icon** to add additional lines to the query or click on the **trash can icon** to delete a line from the query.
 8. Once a query is built, it must be tested before the query can be run and saved.
-Click the **Test query** button to run the query and display a preview of matched records.
+Click the **Test query** button to run the query and display a preview of matching records.

    - If the query returns more than 100,000 records, this message appears: *Warning: this query returns more records than the maximum allowed.
-Modify the query to limit your results.* A **warning** message indicates a problem with the matched record data that should be addressed prior to completing the bulk edit.
+Modify the query to limit your results.* A **warning** message indicates a problem with the matching record data that should be addressed prior to completing the bulk edit.
 See [Bulk Edit Errors and Warnings](https://folio-org.atlassian.net/wiki/x/soep) for more information.

    - The query string can be edited in the **Query string** field.
 If edited, another Test query must be done.

-9. If the **Test query** is successful, click the **Run query** button to run the query and preview the matched records in the **Bulk edit query** modal.
+9. If the **Test query** is successful, click the **Run query** button to run the query and preview the matching records in the **Bulk edit query** modal.

-### Preview matched records
+### Preview matching records

-If the **Identifier** method is used to identify records for bulk edit, the number of records matched and the filename display at the top of the **Bulk edit** modal.
+If the **Identifier** method is used to identify records for bulk edit, the number of records matching and the filename display at the top of the **Bulk edit** modal.

-If the **Query** method is used to identify records for bulk edit, a **Test query** displays the query string and number of matched records at the top of the **Build query** modal.
-If the query is run, the **Query** and a preview of matched records display in the **Bulk edit query** modal.
+If the **Query** method is used to identify records for bulk edit, a **Test query** displays the query string and number of matching records at the top of the **Build query** modal.
+If the query is run, the **Query** and a preview of matching records display in the **Bulk edit query** modal.

 **The maximum number of records allowed for bulk edit is 100,000.** If more than 100,000 records are identified, the query or list of record identifiers must be modified in order to perform the bulk edit.